N-ickMorris/ODSC-2020/report/notes.md

 ### The Future of MLOps and How Did We Get Here?
 ### Chris Sterry | Vice President of Operations | Dotscience
 - They started this coming from the DevOps mindset (DevOps for ML)
+- They started an online community for MLOps(https://mlops-community-slack.com/) weekly talks with guests

 *MLOps requirements*
 1. Reproducible: You can re-train a model built 9 months ago and reproduce it within tolerance